After I finally finished the faux riveting of my sim base it was time to start painting everything.

-The semi-gloss might be a bit too shiny, and I’m not 100% happy with the smoothness the roller brush created but it’s not bad.
+The semi-gloss might be a bit too shiny, and I’m not 100% happy with the smoothness the roller brush created but overall it’s not bad.
 I would have much preferred spray painting but I didn’t want to get paint spray all over my garage so I stuck with the roller brush.
 Maybe a tighter nap would have made a smoother surface because it’s a little thick and tends to scratch pretty easily, so you might want to experiment with different sheen samples and application techniques.

 Painting the Flightdeck Solutions 737 Cockpit Shell

 As I mentioned, in hindsight I should have powder coated from FDS as it was a much more expensive proposition to bring the 50 or so bare aluminum shell panel pieces to someone to coat.
 So what I should have done was apply a vinyl film instead.
 The cost would have been reasonable and the final look would have been stellar.
 But I honestly forgot about that approach so I ended up painting.
 The look is still nice, but it was a lot of work and won’t be as durable as powder or vinyl.
 Too late now.